 In his book, Primal Leadership, Daniel Goleman refers to that connection as “resonance”, a sympathetic vibration between two elements that allows people to synchronize signals and act in a new harmony together.
 It is the same vibration that you hear in the climaxes of a Tchaikovsky Symphony No.4 when an orchestra of one hundred musicians perform at once.
 Every cell in your body responds to it, making the orchestra, the music, and the audience as one.
 When I observe similar moments on boards where board members know how to tune to each other and create an amazing sense of connection, my response is always the same: I feel a sudden joy.

 This is exactly what happened at our Thanksgiving.
 It also happened at a recent board meeting I attended.
-Richard Ward, the Chairman of the Center Club, opened the meeting by sharing words of gratitude and throughout our 2-hour board meeting, the gratitude carried us to engagement, followed by appreciation, collaboration, and recognition.
-Victoria Collins, our Past Board Chair, shared at one of the board meetings, “Henry Segerstrom would be so proud of how this board has transformed.
-When Henry opened this club, his vision was to create a place where people would enjoy themselves and come together in harmony.”
+Richard Ward, the Chairman of the Center Club, opened the meeting by sharing words of gratitude.
+Throughout the 2-hour board meeting, his gratitude carried through and followed by appreciation, collaboration, and recognition.
+After the meeting, Victoria Collins, our Past Board Chair, shared, “Henry Segerstrom would be so proud of how this board has transformed.
+When Henry opened this club, his vision was to create a place where people would enjoy themselves and come together in harmony.
+That is what we experienced here today.”

 The neuroscience of harmony tells us that when people share the words of gratitude, specific nerve cells, called mirror neurons, in the prefrontal cortex of the brain get activated.